-Advanced Standing Admission
+Advanced Standing Transfer Credit

-Some courses taken at accredited institutions may be accepted for credit at Bronx Community College.
+College courses taken at accredited institutions meeting Bronx Community College standards may be considered for transfer credit.
+For courses from a CUNY college, any passing grade is acceptable for credit; from a nonCUNY college, a minimum C grade course is required.
 For a 60-credit associate degree, students are allowed a maximum of 30 credits advanced standing (transfer credits) in equivalent courses completed at accredited institutions of collegiate rank.
 The total number of credits allowed toward a 60-credit associate degree by BCC may not exceed 30, regardless of whether the courses were taken at other institutions before admission, during attendance at, or after leaving Bronx Community College.
 Students enrolled in an associate degree program requiring more than 60 credits (e.g., Medical Laboratory Technician), may be allowed more than 30 credits advanced standing.
 Students must complete a 30-credit BCC residency requirement, which allows the balance of the credits required for the degree program to be potentially transferred/granted as advanced standing.
 For example, if a student is enrolled in a degree program that requires 66 credits, the maximum credits transferred toward degree requirements is 36.
 Former BCC students are limited to a maximum of 15 credits transferred back to BCC to complete the BCC degree.
-Transferred courses may not be repeated, except as an auditor (no credit).
+Transferred courses may not be repeated, by a student unless advised by their Academic Departments in accord with published policies.